salvatoreraccardi/ORB1T-V19.0-ALPHA/README.md

 ### Why I made this?

-I made ORB1T v19 for my IoT projects, because the Arduino uno and other similar platforms are not ready for IoT applications.
+I made ORB1T v19 for my IoT projects because the Arduino UNO and other similar platforms are not ready for IoT applications.
-So in December 2019 I Designed ORB1T V19 in only 2 weeks.
-Orbit v19 is the perfect solution for your iot project, because you have microcontroller/wifi connection and sensors in a single board.
+So in December 2019, I Designed ORB1T V19 in only 2 weeks.
+Orbit v19 is the perfect solution for your IoT projects because you have microcontroller/wifi connection and sensors in a single board.

 ### IoT with ORB1T V19.0